 You are more likely to encounter some questions involving clinical assessment with a dash of kinesiology.
 Such as:

-A 16-year-old girl with comes in after seeing her doctor after experiencing an arm injury after falling during horseback riding lessons a few weeks ago.
+At the advice of her medical doctor, A 16-year-old girl comes in after experiencing an arm injury from a fall at horseback riding lessons a few weeks ago.
 A range of motion examination indicates that she cannot adduct her arm without pain.
 Which of the following muscle(s) is likely involved with this adduction pain and dysfunction?

 A. Teres minor and Pectoralis minor